arnaudletroter/BABACOOL/postprocessing/hist_normalization.md

 ## STEP2: Histogram-Based Normalization

 This script performs intensity normalization of T1w or T2w MRI templates across multiple sessions in a BIDS-compliant dataset.
-It uses tissue probability masks (WM, GM, CSF) and percentile-based scaling to normalize contrast, and can optionally generate a cropped version of the normalized image using a brainmask.
+It uses tissue probability masks (WM and GM) and percentile-based scaling to normalize contrast, and can optionally generate a cropped version of the normalized image using a brainmask.

 ### normalize_contrasts.py description
 | Option                        | Description                                                                        |